mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 19. In Atom, open up you `.env` and copy the code.
 Paste it in terminal.
 Hit enter.
 That should set it and restart it.
 20. Reload `https://bok-watch-together.herokuapp.com/slack/word/test-from-heroku`.
 Now that should work - a slack should have just gone through.

 So now anyone can go to that URL and it will fire something off that hits our app-tests slack channel!
 We've learned how to connect our express app to our slack, and how to get that up on the internet.
-So now any information
+So now any information coming to our sever, which is up on the internet, can get sent to our slack channel.
+And that's pretty powerful, there's alot of stuff we'll be able to do with that.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NDM3NjUzMSwtNDc3Mzk3NTY5LC05MD
+eyJoaXN0b3J5IjpbLTE4NjQ3MzM5ODMsLTQ3NzM5NzU2OSwtOT
-Y4OTgwMTAsNTcxMjg2Nzg4LC0xNTEyNDQ1NjIzLDE4MTMzNDky
+A2ODk4MDEwLDU3MTI4Njc4OCwtMTUxMjQ0NTYyMywxODEzMzQ5
-NiwtMTYyODM4ODgwNCwtMTExNDcwODM2MiwxMzE2NDYzNDU5LD
+MjYsLTE2MjgzODg4MDQsLTExMTQ3MDgzNjIsMTMxNjQ2MzQ1OS
-EwODc4NTUxNDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMTczODc5
+wxMDg3ODU1MTQxLC0xODgwOTc0MCwxMDA5NTg4ODE5LDE3Mzg3
-NzYxMCwtMTU1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDExOTgsLT
+OTc2MTAsLTE1NTU2NDU1MjcsNzQ4NDU1NTUxLDk5MDQxMTk4LC
-E2MDc5Mzc5NzIsLTEzNTY4NTIwNDEsMTc2MDIzNzE3MV19
+0xNjA3OTM3OTcyLC0xMzU2ODUyMDQxLDE3NjAyMzcxNzFdfQ==

 -->